huggingface/huggingface_hub/tasks/src/object-detection/about.md

 Object detection systems are widely used in sports, where the ball, or a player is tracked for monitoring and refereeing during matches.

 ### Image Search
 Object detection is used for image search.
-Smart phones use object detection models to detect entities (such as places, or objects) and let the user search for the entity on the internet.
+Smart phones use object detection models to detect entities (such as places or specific objects) and let the user search for the entity on the internet.

 ### Object Counting
 Object detection models are used to count instances of objects in a given picture, this can include counting the objects in warehouses or stores, or counting the number of visitors in a store.
 This is also used to manage crowds in events to prevent disasters.